cellajs/cella/README.md

 ### Step 2

-There are two ways to run Cella: A. Directly on local - or - B. From inside a container.
+There are three ways to run Cella: A. Directly on local, B. From inside a VS devcontainer - or - C. From inside docker container(s).

 <details>
   <summary>A: Directly on local machine</summary>